catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/sdks.rst

 https://wiki.openstack.org/wiki/SDKs

-Prior to accessing the Catalyst Cloud API endpoints, ensure you are working from a whitelisted IP address.
+Prior to accessing the Catalyst Cloud API endpoints, ensure you are working from a **whitelisted IP address**.
 More information can be found under :ref:`Access and whitelist <access-and-whitelist>`